How do I assess problem-solving abilities during a Baker job interview?

 Assess baker problem-solving through scenarios about fermentation failures, equipment breakdowns, and ingredient shortages.
 Focus on their diagnostic approach to over-proofed dough, oven temperature inconsistencies, and timing conflicts with multiple bread batches.
 Present real baking challenges that require both technical knowledge and practical adaptation rather than theoretical solutions.

-Common misunderstanding: Focusing on dramatic crisis scenarios rather than everyday troubleshooting skills.
 Most baker problem-solving involves subtle adjustments for humidity changes, ingredient variations, and equipment quirks rather than major emergencies.
-Test their ability to recognise early warning signs like slightly off dough texture, unusual fermentation speeds, or minor oven temperature fluctuations.
-These diagnostic skills prevent major problems before they develop.
+Test their ability to recognise early warning signs like slightly off dough texture or unusual fermentation speeds.

 What scenarios test Baker decision-making skills effectively in a Baker job interview?